Sports related injuries to the posterolateral hip typically affect the greater trochanter (GT) and peritrochanteric soft tissue structures.

 Sub-acute: Continue with activity modification by avoiding potentially painful hip movements, especially repetitive hip flexion-extension, active rotation (internal/external), and resisted abduction.
 If hip abductor weakness is present, then a strengthening program with focus on the hip abductors, progressing from isometric contractions to eccentric exercises, should be implemented.
 Stretching or manual decompression of the ITB needs to be started and continued through the rehabilitation course in patients with tight iliotibial bands, or asymptomatic snapping, avoiding foam rolling over a painful GT.13 At this point, lumbo-pelvic deficits (core) need to be addressed as well.
 In the context of suspected tendinopathies about the hip, including GTPS, conservative management that includes ITB stretching may cause further compression of the gluteus medius tendon, thereby exacerbating symptoms.22

 Chronic/stable: Activity specific exercises should be started.
-Exercise should progress to multi-planar controlled eccentric exercises and postural re-education.13 Orthotics, bracing, or taping may be used to correct any biomechanical deficits.13 Shockwave therapy has yet to offer consistent benefit due to lack of standardization of its use but may be beneficial in the context of GTPS.23,24
+Exercise should progress to multi-planar controlled eccentric exercises and postural re-education.13 Established exercise programs with initial education and subsequent sessions may lead to superior improvement compared to a single corticosteroid injection early on in treatment course, though results appear to be more comparable at later time points.23 Orthotics, bracing, or taping may be used to correct any biomechanical deficits.13 Shockwave therapy has yet to offer consistent benefit due to lack of standardization of its use but may be beneficial in the context of GTPS.24,25

 Pre-terminal: Finally, correction of kinetic chain biomechanical deficits, training techniques, equipment, and other extrinsic risk factors need to be addressed in order to prevent re-injury.15,16,17